Matchmakers.

 The Community Foundation serving Southwest Colorado facilitates the growth and effectiveness of philanthropic contributions and expands the culture of giving to meet the needs of our communities.

-As a community facilitator, the Community Foundation works to increase efficiency, resiliency, and success for nonprofits, while maximizing effective grantmaking for philanthropists, to make Southwest Colorado a better place to live.
-In 2022, the Community Foundation infused $3.96 million into the region.
+As a community facilitator, our Foundation works to increase efficiency, resiliency, and success for nonprofits, while maximizing effective grantmaking for philanthropists, to make Southwest Colorado a better place to live.
+In 2023, the Community Foundation infused $5.7 million into the region.
 We invite you to create, grow and give funds through our careful management.

 What is a Community Foundation?